facebook

 Read more

-Donor cells
+Donor Cells

 We only use donor cells from tissues that the mother voluntarily donated after a healthy childbirth.
 Before taking a cell sample, we have access to all test results and the pregnant woman’s medical history.
-Our stem cells might come from:
+Our stem cells may come from:

-• Placental tissue (a temporary organ that forms in the uterus during pregnancy and connects the baby to it)
+• Placental tissue—a temporary organ that forms in the uterus during pregnancy and connects the baby to it.

-• Umbilical cord tissue that connects the fetus and the placenta.
 The cells can be collected at the time of birth and stored for later use.

 We thoroughly examine each stem cell product multiple times before using it in a patient’s treatment.
 With our in-house laboratory, we can closely monitor stem cells’ composition and viability, guaranteeing safe and effective doses.